The Best 10 Ways to Expand Your Vocal Range Today!

 A Few Things to Note

-It’s important to remember that all of these exercises are temporary steps to get you singing higher notes in your range.
+As a final note, keep in mind that all of these exercises are temporary steps to get you singing higher notes in your range.

-While it would be amazing if you could expand your range by an octave with just these exercises, the end goal is to sing well on songs.
+While it would be amazing if you could expand your range upwards by an octave with just these exercises, the end goal is to sing well on songs.

 Also, please don’t read this and think that all you have to do is make a bratty sound or blow your lips together and all your notes will sound beautiful.